na-na-hi/renget/archive/NovelAI-Quick-Start.md

 ![ScreenShot of Bob Boberson Lorebook Entry](https://i.imgur.com/avFu1ei.png)

 ## Easy Lorebook Generation
-By the way, Clio generated the lorebook entry for Bob Boberson all on her own by using the story context for guidance.
+By the way, Clio (the latest model in use at the time this guide was originally written) generated the lorebook entry for Bob Boberson all on her own by using the story context for guidance.
 The newer models are smart enough to be good at tasks like this, and I expect them to get even better post-Clio.
+(Note from future me, it got even better post-Clio.)

 An easy way to do this is to drop the beginning format of a lorebook right into a story, the ----, a line break, and the name of the character, concept, item, etc you want the lorebook to be about.
 You can go a step further and put in the specific Attribute you want the AI to begin filling out as well.
 ```plaintext